 Both Accrual Accounting vs Cash Accounting are popular choices in the market; let us discuss some of the major Differences Between Accrual Accounting vs Cash Accounting:

 The significant difference between Accrual Accounting and Cash Accounting is where we started our discussion – Timing.
 The timing of recording or recognizing a transaction, whether Revenue or expenses.
 On the one hand, the cash-based mechanism believes in instantaneous acknowledgment of the expenses and revenues; the accrual-based method, on the other hand, emphasizes anticipated transactions.
 Another vital difference is in the way cash is tracked.
 On its part, cash-based accounting provides an exceptional view of cash flows recording inflows and outflows as and when they occur but lose out on matching revenues and expenses in the journal entry.
-Accrual accounting, on the other hand, is bad at tracking cash flows but great in matching revenue and expenses.
+On the other hand, accrual accounting is bad at tracking cash flows but great in matching revenue and expenses.

 Cash accounting is simple and intuitive to understand.
 Income and expenditure are realized based on their occurrence.
 Therefore, it did not really matter when the invoice was issued.
 Hence when a firm relies on cash-based accounting, it does not need to prepare any adjustment entries like accruals, deferrals, or prior period items.

 Relying on cash would be more of a crude and disorganized way of reporting transactions.
 The financial status thus reported will not be an accurate way of gauging a company’s financial performance considering there might be projects that run for a longer time horizon.
 It can be difficult and frustrating for investors to come up with a future projection of revenues and cash flows, leading to second thoughts over their decision to invest in the company.
 Accrual is a much more systematic, clean, and acceptable way of accounting.
 The reliance is more on a holistic view, and a single transaction (whether small or huge) does not have the capability to alter the financial status and performance of the firm.
 Thus, providing a true and fair view of financial statements.